Divanvdb/SUNFIN_app/README.md

 **_Disclaimer:_**
 Use the app at your own risk, and please don’t blame us if it does not work or gives the wrong information.
 You are welcome to improve it by contacting divanvdb@sun.ac.za

+_Note:_ The 'Guide to Making Sense of SunFin.pdf' instructions will explain how the input files are generated.

 ### How to run it on your own machine